-The Executive Committee (Board) approves strategic directions, organisation structure, policies and implementation processes.
-Board members observe corporate governance principles and a code of conduct in keeping with the Corporations Act and the Australian Charities and Not-for-profits Commission governance standards.
+The Board approves strategic directions, organisation structure, policies and implementation processes.
+Directors observe corporate governance principles and a code of conduct in keeping with the Corporations Act and the Australian Charities and Not-for-profits Commission governance standards.

 (See our glossary of medical and professional acronyms for details of qualifications).

 Professor Jeremy Millar

 Specialist Radiation Oncologist and Director of Radiation Oncology Research at Alfred Health.
 He is a Council member of the Faculty of Radiation Oncology, RANZCR, and a Professor in the Central Clinical School, Monash University He works in the School of Public Health and Preventive Medicine Cancer Research Program, in cancer clinical quality registries.
 Jeremy was a non-Executive Director of Cancer Council Australia from 2015-2021, where he was the Board Deputy Chair from 2019-2021.
 Jeremy is a member and a past Chair of Cancer Council Victoria’s Clinical Network.
 He has also served as Director of the Southern Melbourne Integrated Cancer Service (2006-7).
 He was initially appointed to Cancer Council Victoria Board in 2013 and was appointed to the role of Chair on 31 October 2018.

 Fiona has had a 30+ year career in technology, digital and business transformation.
 Fiona holds a number of Non-Executive Director, Board committee and Advisory roles, focussing on strategy, governance, risk, digital and cyber.